VCG/cave-scripts/README.md

 ## Limitations / Known Issues

 Programmatic access to H01 through CAVE is fairly new.
-So expect improvements, and please report bugs through opening an issue in the repository.
+So expect improvements, and please report bugs by opening an issue in the repository.

+## Acknowledgements
+We thank Akhilesh Halageri, Sven Dorkenwald, Forrest Collman, Casey Schneider-Mizell, Chris Jordan, Nico Kemnitz, Derrick Brittain, and Will Silversmith for their efforts in making CAVE open-source.